VincentQTran/multievolve/README.md

 **The MULTI-evolve Python package has the following uses:**

-1. Implement the workflow for the MULTI-evolve framework including: training neural networks, proposing multi-mutants, generating MULTI-assembly mutagenic oligos for gene synthesis of proposed multi-mutants, implementing the language model zeroshot ensemble approach to nominate single mutants to experimentally test.
+1. Implement the workflow for the MULTI-evolve framework including: training neural networks, proposing multi-mutants, generating MULTI-assembly mutagenic oligos for gene synthesis of proposed multi-mutants, implementing the language model zero-shot ensemble approach to nominate single mutants to experimentally test.

 3. Streamlined comparison of various data splitting methods, sequence featurizations, and machine learning models.